loyjoy/welcome/documentation/introduction/HOMESCREEN.md

-# Start with Home view
+# Start with home view

 Welcome to the LoyJoy Conversation Marketing Cloud!
 This article will guide you through the features of home view.
 Home view is a start page for various chatbots or stories.
 From here you can easily navigate to your